 Quest is unique.
 Its groundbreaking approach to postsecondary education began as an experiment.
-Now in its second decade, the university has made its mark, staking its claim as one of Canada’s important institutions of higher learning, leading the way in innovation and preparing students for a changing world.
+Today, Quest University is one of Canada’s important institutions of higher learning, leading the way in innovation and preparing students for a changing world.

 We are Canada’s first independent, not-for-profit, secular liberal arts and science university, devoted entirely to excellence in undergraduate education.